Alex Ferguson: Personal life

-In 1998, Ferguson was named in a list of the biggest private financial donors to the Labour Party.
-He is a self-described socialist.
+Political involvement

+A self-described socialist and a lifelong supporter of the Labour Party, Ferguson is a personal friend of Tony Blair's political strategist Alastair Campbell and was enthusiastic about New Labour's 1997 electoral victory.
+He was in regular phone contact with Campbell during the 1997 campaign, offering his views and advice.
+In 1998, Ferguson was named in a list of the Labour Party's biggest private financial donors.
+He later defended New Labour's record and praised Gordon Brown's handling of the 2008 global financial crisis.

 In January 2011 Graham Stringer, a Labour MP in Manchester and Manchester United supporter, called for Ferguson to be made a life peer.
 Stringer and fellow Manchester Labour MP Paul Goggins repeated this call after Ferguson announced his retirement in May 2013.

-In 2009, Ferguson received an honorary doctorate in business administration from the Manchester Metropolitan University.